E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 ## Key Takeaways

-- Static routes manually define paths to remote networks
+- Static routes manually tell a router how to reach another network
-- A default route is used when no more-specific route exists
+- A default route handles destinations without a more-specific route
-- Longest-prefix match selects the most-specific matching route
+- Longest-prefix match chooses the most-specific route
-- Administrative distance determines which route is preferred when multiple routes reach the same destination
+- Administrative distance chooses between routes to the same destination
-- Floating static routes provide backup connectivity by using a higher administrative distance
+- A floating static route uses a higher administrative distance to act as a backup
-- Floating routes become active when the preferred route is removed
+- Floating routes become active when the preferred route fails
-- Both forward and return routes are required for successful communication
+- Both forward and return routes are required for communication
 - Routing tables show which routes are active
-- Traceroute shows the path traffic takes through the network
+- Traceroute shows the path traffic takes

 ---